First, what is a marketing strategy?

 What does all this mean for you?

-The first step is to take an inventory of what you’re currently doing right and what you’re missing.
-Define where you’d like to be.
-Map out the actions that reach your goal.
+The first step is to take an inventory of what you’re currently doing right and what it is you’re missing.
+Define where you’d like to be, and map out the actions needed to reach your goal.
 Set deadlines.
 How much will it cost?
-Make sure your team understands these.
+Make sure your team understands these points.

-Digital marketing strategies are not blueprints for money printing machines, but they almost are.
-An average strategy, vigorously executed, adds far more to your bank account than the best strategy with little action.
+Digital marketing strategies are not money printing machines, but they come pretty close.
+An average strategy, vigorously executed, adds far more to your bank account than a remarkable strategy with little action.
 First Direct Marketing’s mission is to empower the growth and success of businesses like yours.
 Get in touch today to find out how we can help you.